Billy Joe DuPree: Professional career

-DuPree was selected by the Dallas Cowboys in the first round (20th overall) of the 1973 NFL Draft.
-As a rookie, he became an immediate starter, which at the time was almost unheard-of in a Tom Landry coached team.
+DuPree was selected by the Dallas Cowboys in the first round (20th overall) of the 1973 NFL draft.
+As a rookie, he became an immediate starter, which at the time was almost unheard-of in a Tom Landry-coached team.
 He also had to take over for the recently retired and future hall of famer Mike Ditka, who gave him his jersey number 89.
 He led the team in receiving yards (392) and was second in catches (29) and receiving touchdowns (5).
-He set a franchise record with 3 touchdowns passed in a single-game against the St. Louis Cardinals.
+He set a franchise record for tight ends with 3 touchdowns catches in a single game against the St. Louis Cardinals.

 In 1974, he posted 29 receptions (third on the team), 466 yards (third on the team) and 4 receiving touchdowns (second on the team).
-He improved in the second half of the season, when he made 20 catches for 360 yards and 4 touchdowns in the las 7 contests.
+He improved in the second half of the season, when he made 20 catches for 360 yards and 4 touchdowns in the last 7 contests.

-In 1975, he was limited with injuries (including a broken finger), and although he played in all 14 games, he only had 6 starts.
-He was passed on the depth chart by Jean Fugett and Dupree tallied only 9 receptions for 138 yards and one touchdown.
+In 1975, he was hampered by injuries (including a broken finger) and although he played in all 14 games he only had 6 starts.
+He was passed on the depth chart by Jean Fugett and tallied only 9 receptions for 138 yards and one touchdown.

-In 1976, Fugett left in free agency and Dupree regained his starting position.
+In 1976, Fugett left under free agency and Dupree regained his starting position.
 He had 42 catches which was a franchise record for tight ends and good for second on the team.
 He also compiled 680 receiving yards (second on the team) and 2 receiving touchdowns (tied for third on the team).
 He was named to the first of three consecutive Pro Bowls.